Turkish Private Sectors Foreign Debt At $158B In February - UrduPoint

 Turkish Private Sector's Foreign Debt At $158B In February

-ISTANBUL, (UrduPoint / Pakistan Point News - 13th Apr, 2023 ):The Turkish private sector's foreign debt totaled $158 billion as of February, down $1.4 billion from the end of 2022, the Central Bank said on Thursday.
+ISTANBUL, (UrduPoint / Pakistan Point News - 14th Apr, 2023 ):The Turkish private sector's foreign debt totaled $158 billion as of February, down $1.4 billion from the end of 2022, the Central Bank.

 Financial institutions' share of long-term loans was at 34.5%, while non-financial institutions' share was at 65.5%; these figures were 73.9% and 26.1%, respectively, for short-term loans.